Woden Town Centre

-Woden Town Centre is the main commercial centre of the district of Woden Valley in Canberra, Australia.
-It is located in the Canberra suburb of Phillip.
+Woden Town Centre is the town centre of the district of Woden Valley in the Australian Capital Territory.
+It is located in the suburb of Phillip.
 The town centre has a variety of shops and amenities, including office blocks that house Australian departments, and shopping centres like Westfield Woden.
-The Woden Valley itself was the first satellite city, separate from the Canberra Central district.

 Like Phillip, the town centre was established in 1966 and the suburb it is located in was named after Arthur Phillip, who was the first Governor of New South Wales.
 In 1971, a flash flood caused the deaths of seven people, which occurred right near the Woden Town Centre.
 The centre is the location of the third tallest building in Canberra, the Lovett Tower (formerly known as the MLC Tower).

 History

 The Woden Town Centre was established in 1966, following when Phillip was gazetted on 12 May 1966.
 Like Phillip, except for Swinger Hill, street names in the Woden Town Centre are associated with the First, Second and Third Fleets.
 Construction began around 1968, when the Fishburn and Sirius buildings, along with the Alexander and Albemarle Buildings were among the first buildings to be built at the centre.
 On 26 January 1971, a flash flood occurred near the Woden Town Centre, where 95 mm of rain fell in one hour and killed seven people.
-The Woden Plaza was opened on 18 September 1972 by the then Prime Minister of Australia, William McMahon.
+Woden Plaza was opened on 18 September 1972 by the Prime Minister of Australia, William McMahon.